smoonen/bible/README.md

 - exodus for G1841
 - ascension for H5930 / olah
 - palace exclusively for H1964 and H1965; and house, where applicable, for H1004
+- swarm for H8317, H8318
+- Archaic words and usage